 This means that ties can almost always be performed from the center of the rope.

 But there are times that is not possible.
-I learned mid-rope knots from the book Complete Shibari Volume 1: Land, in the section "Frictions". (a few of the pages from this section can be previewed on the book's website)
+I learned mid-rope knots from the book Complete Shibari Volume 1: Land

 Inspiration comes from many places.
 But photos on recon are a good place to start.
 I saw the beautiful photos on the profile of TieMeUpNY.
 (I was told later that this arm-binding is loosely based on a technique taught by Midori)